Strategic Inquiry No. 4

-There is also the Massachusetts initiative known as Global Entrepreneur in Residence program, or Global EIR, in which universities distribute visas to entrepreneurs to come work with the school and plan to also start a business in the state.
+There is also the Massachusetts initiative known as Global Entrepreneur in Residence program, or Global EIR, through which universities distribute visas to entrepreneurs who simultaneously work with the school and activate a business plan within the state.

 “There is no visa specifically for entrepreneurs in the U.S.,” notes Dan Wallace of New American Economy, which advocates for a more pro-immigrant policy at the federal level but also works to help cities and states develop initiatives that position communities as welcoming and inclusive to immigrants.
 He adds, “There are some other countries that have created visas specifically for entrepreneurs.”